For Physicians. By Physicians.™

 SUMMARY:

 Tamoxifen, a well known SERM, is used to treat breast cancer (hormone receptor positive) because of well-documented benefits including improved disease-free survival (5-year was 38% higher than placebo) and overall survival, regardless of menopausal status.
 It also is used as a chemoprophylactic agent for women at high risk for breast cancer.
-ACOG reaffirmed their guidance on tamoxifen monitoring (2019), which includes a statement that tamoxifen use may be extended to 10 years.
+ACOG guidance on tamoxifen monitoring includes a statement that tamoxifen use may be extended to 10 years.

 Tamoxifen for Breast Cancer Treatment